 It is vital for customers to keep a tab on the activities that happen in their accounts.
 Constant monitoring allows both customers and businesses to keep an eye out for red flags.

-Online bank accounts often provide customers with a transaction log where customers can keep track of the purchase.
+Online bank accounts often provide customers with a transaction log where customers can keep track of their purchases.
 Banks and financial institutions also need to authenticate the bank statements that customers present to the bank to ensure that they aren’t just trying to take advantage of the bank’s policies.
 DIRO bank account verification software assists in authenticating bank statements instantly.

 All the physical statements that you decide to keep safe should be kept in a safe place so that no one can access the documents.

-As millions of transactions happen every day around the world virtually, not all customers use their cards regularly.
+As millions of transactions happen daily around the world virtually, not all customers use their cards regularly.
 It is easy to lose your debit card on the rare occasions that you actually use them.
-Keep track of your cards so they don’t fall in the wrong hands.
+Keep track of your cards so they don’t fall into the wrong hands.

 Avoid storing your debit card number or your PIN on your smartphone.
 Phishing emails, data hacks, and plain old theft can lead to criminals getting your information.